 How to Use Your Cooler

 Have you ever opened your cooler on the second day of your camping trip, or a few hours into your beach day, only to notice with dismay that half your ice is melted?
 If you just dropped a couple hundred bucks on the thing, this can even more insult to injury.
-If you don't follow the proper procedure when prepping a cooler, you're bound to run into this situation again, and again.
+If you don't follow the proper procedure when packing a cooler, you're bound to run into this situation again, and again.

 The first step in cooler prep is to chill the cooler before use, especially if it's rotomolded and has a thicker construction.
 Stuff your cooler full of ice the day before your trip, keep it in a cool and shaded place, and let the ice sit overnight.
 Replace with fresh ice in the morning, and pack your items.
 If embarking on a multi-day trip, you should also consider freezing the food you plan to use on the third or fourth day - they'll thaw over time, and help maintain the temp of the cooler in the meantime.